Al Bawaba: History and content

 Al Bawaba was launched in 2000, and is owned by Al Bawaba Middle East Limited based in Amman, Jordan.
 It had an office in Kuwait.

-The network consists of several web portals and websites, besides Al Bawaba including Al Bawaba Blogs, Al Bawaba Music (music site), Al Bawaba Games (Later Gaming Zone), Sharekna (online photo and video management service), SyndiGate (digital content syndication service).
+The network consists of several web portals and websites besides Al Bawaba, including Al Bawaba Blogs, Al Bawaba Music (music site), Al Bawaba Games (Later Gaming Zone), Sharekna (online photo and video management service), and SyndiGate (digital content syndication service).
 It publishes news stories related to the Middle East.
 It has separate English and Arabic sections.